streeg/streeg/README.md

 - Trabalhei de setembro de 2021 até novembro de 2023 na Dimensa/Mobile2You e meus commits eram feitos no bitbucket.

 ## Where have you been?
-Where have you been?
 Why does your github contain so few commits compared to other developers?

 - I worked from September 2021 to November 2023 at Dimensa/Mobile2You and my commits were made on Bitbucket.